Skip to main contentSkip to navigation

 Send to a board-level repair lab for ultrasonic cleaning

-Ultrasonic cleaning is the only method that reaches corrosion under BGA chips and RF shields where a towel or rice cannot.
+Ultrasonic cleaning is what reaches corrosion under BGA chips and RF shields where a towel or rice cannot.
 A board-level repair lab will remove the shields, clean the board in an ultrasonic bath, then diagnose and repair any damaged power circuits.

 Why Water Kills iPhones